General Inferential Limits Under Differential and Pufferfish Privacy: Frequentist Privacy-Protected Inference

 If the data analyst restricts $S_0$ and $S_1$ to datasets of length $m$, then typically $d_{**} = m$.
 Thus, any level-$\alpha$ test on the parameter $\theta$ has the same bound $\alpha \exp (\epsilon m)$ on its power (under an arbitrary data-generating model, not just i.i.d. $X_i$).

-Theorem~\ref{thmDPHypothesisTesting} strictly generalises the result of \citet{wasserman2010statistical}.
-By taking $\Theta \subset \mathcal X$ and setting $P_\theta$ as degenerate point masses, we recover the set-up of an attacker's hypothesis test.\footnote{This ignores one minor technicality: the attacker may take some records as nuisance parameters, which they do not want to test.
+\sepfootnotecontent{Thm11Nuisance}{This ignores one minor technicality: the attacker may take some records as nuisance parameters, which they do not want to test.
 It is straightforward to generalise Theorem~\ref{thmDPHypothesisTesting} to this situation.
-Without loss of generality, suppose $x_{m:n}$ are nuisance parameters when testing $x_{1:m-1}$ against $x_{1:m-1}'$.
-By assigning a conditional probability on $x_{m:n}$ satisfying $\pi(x_{m:n} \mid x_{1:m-1}) = \pi(x_{m:n} \mid x_{1:m-1}')$, the nuisance parameters can be integrated out in \eqref{eqProofThmDPHypothesisTesting}.
-This gives the same power bound $\alpha \exp (d_{**} \epsilon)$, except now with } Thus, Theorem~\ref{thmDPHypothesisTesting} is applicable to both the attacker testing $x$ (as in \cite{wasserman2010statistical}) and the analyst testing $\theta$ (with non-degenerate $P_\theta$).
-This highlights the fundamental tension between data privacy and data utility: bounding an attacker's power necessarily bounds the power of a legitimate analyst.
+Without loss of generality, suppose $x_{m+1:n}$ are nuisance parameters when testing $x_{1:m}$ against $x_{1:m}'$.
+By assigning a conditional probability on $x_{m+1:n}$ satisfying $\pi(x_{m+1:n} \mid x_{1:m}) = \pi(x_{m+1:n} \mid x_{1:m}')$, the nuisance parameters can be integrated out in \eqref{eqProofThmDPHypothesisTesting}.
+This gives the same power bound $\alpha \exp (d_{**} \epsilon)$, except now with